ppgcourseUB/ppgcourse2024_week2/PopGenomicsAdaptation.SebastianERamosOnsins/README.md

 ## Run Three different Selective Sweeps Scenarios

 Here, we will simulate different selective scenarios in order to see the effect of positive selection on the genome variability.
-Three different selective sweep scenarios plus a neutral scenarios are defined in the script "**0.run\_slim\_selecting\_sweep.sh**":
+Three different selective sweep scenarios plus a neutral scenarios are defined in the script **"0.run\_slim\_selecting\_sweep.sh" (in the folder ./Practical_1**):

 ```
 # Neutral: